azohra/BlockBox/README.md

 ```

 ## Usage
-`use BlockBox` in whatever module you need it to get access to all the components.
+use BlockBox to get access to all the components visible in our [hex docs](https://hex.pm/packages/blockbox).
 ```
   use BlockBox
 ```